compulim/generator-azure-web-app/README.md

 * Build the project (by running `npm install`)
 * Copy server and bundles from `D:\local\Temp\...\dist\iisapp\` to `D:\home\site\wwwroot\`

-### Manual deploy to Azure Web App
+## Advanced: Manual deploy to Azure Web App

 (This command is only supported on Windows because it requires MSDeploy)

+This scenario is designed for manual or controlled release.
+Mostly paired with a release management tool, for example, [VSTS Release Management](https://www.visualstudio.com/en-us/features/release-management-vs.aspx).

 Deployment thru MSDeploy will not trigger Project Kudu.
-Thus, Node.js version and binary location cannot be automatically selected.
-Add the followings to `iisnode.yml`:
+Thus, Node.js version and binary location cannot be automatically selected from [`package.json`](package.json).
+Please add the followings to `iisnode.yml`:

 * `nodeProcessCommandLine: "D:\Program Files (x86)\nodejs\6.3.0\node.exe"`

+Then, build the server, `npm run build`.
+This will output to `dist/iisapp/`.

 Then, pack the web server, `npm run pack`.
 This will output a MSDeploy package file at `dist/packages/web.zip`.